-Current Project: Expanding Knowledge about Gender Dysphoria
+Current Project: Expanding Knowledge About Gender Dysphoria, Previous Projects

 Our most current research project, Expanding Knowledge about Gender Dysphoria, a photo-elicitation exploration of experiences of gender dysphoria, emerged in response to the needs of the TGD community for more accurate, nuanced, and in-depth narratives about living with gender dysphoria.